joravkumar/GCTranscriptionConnector-Google/README.md

   - These messages adjust an internal offset (tracked as processed audio samples) so that transcription offsets and durations accurately reflect only the audio that was received (excluding any gaps due to pauses or audio loss).

 - **Transcription Provider Selection:**
-  - The system dynamically selects the appropriate transcription provider based on the SPEECH_PROVIDER environment variable.
+  - The system dynamically selects the appropriate transcription provider based on `customConfig.transcriptionVendor` with fallback to the `DEFAULT_SPEECH_PROVIDER` environment variable.
   - This selection determines which implementation of StreamingTranscription is instantiated.

 - **Google Cloud Transcription:**